SargeyWargey/Homoothya/Story/Drafts/Archive_Reference/Chapter_01 copy.md

 "Fork on the left, Mickie," she said gently.
 "Knife and spoon on the right."

 Mickie.
 That was what they called me now.
 Lieutenant Thomas had given me that name.
-"Mickie would be at least one Irish Indian in the land that would become Arizona!" he'd said, and the soldiers had laughed, and that was my name now.
-Before that I had another name, but I kept it locked away.
-In the daytime I was Mickie.
+"Mickie would be at least one Irish Indian in Arizona!" he'd said, and the soldiers had laughed, and that was my name now.
+Before that I had another name, but no one spoke it anymore.
+Sometimes I whispered it to myself at night, in the dark, to make sure I still remembered.
+But in the daytime I was Mickie.
 Soon I would be Mike Burns.

 I placed the fork on the left side of the plate.
-I focused on each lesson as if precision could anchor me.
+My hands knew how to do other things—how to weave yucca fiber, how to grind mesquite beans, how to track a deer by the bent grass—but those things did not matter here.
 Here, what mattered was forks on the left and standing straight when the Captain entered the room and speaking English.

 The English came quickly.
 I learned it the way you learn to swim when you are thrown in the river: you learn or you drown.
 Within months I could understand most of what was said to me.
 Within a year I could speak it well enough that the soldiers stopped talking about me as if I were not there.